-While saving money is always an important aspect to any buying decision, it's also important to consider the value you'll be getting.
+While saving money is always an important aspect of any buying decision, it's also important to consider the value you'll be getting.
 Choosing to save money on the initial investment of a wood building could cost more down in the long run.

-Going with a prefabricated steel building kits, allows you to save money on the construction schedule, and has minimal upkeep which reduces the cost of the building.
+Going with a prefabricated steel building kits allows you to save money on the construction schedule, and has minimal upkeep which reduces the cost of the building.